LucasB-07/LucasB-07/README.md

 <b>Hey there!
 My name is Lucas, a second-year Software Development student.</b><br/>
 <b>Very interested in technology and software, with a strong passion for computers and programming.</b>
 <br/>
-<b></b>I am social, enthusiastic, and eager to learn.
+<b>I am social, enthusiastic, and eager to learn.
 My curiosity is focused on how programs work, which motivates me to discover and apply new technologies and skills.</b>
 </p>

 <br/>